It’s Just Like Swimming a Lap

 On Saturday, 30 weeks after the surgery, I popped a Viagra and 90 minutes later, we went to bed.
 No toys this time, just our skin and our hands and our love.
 An explosion shot from my inner thighs up through my face and head.
 I cried out in joy, as happy as I’d ever been.

-I have a photograph of me crossing the line in Tempe, finishing that comeback Ironman victory, 14 months after the accident which almost ended my life.
+Fourteen months after the accident which almost ended my life, I was back in Arizona for that Ironman triathlon.
+I have a photograph of me crossing the line in Tempe, finishing that comeback Ironman victory.
 An ecstatic smile fills my face, my arms pointing skyward.
 I found what I had been looking for, and knew the future would once again reward me.

 This entry was posted in Injuries and Recovery, Prostate.
 Bookmark the permalink.